Every dorm hall has its traditions. Stanford’s reflects its wholesome camaraderie, faith, and contagious revelry.

 Mardi Scraw

-New to Stanford in 2023 and originated by a group of Louisianan Griffins, Mardi Scraw is to become North Quad’s celebration of Mardi Gras.
-What began as a Stanford-only event in basement, has blossomed into a campus wide celebration.
-In Spring of 2025, Mardi Scraw moved to a heated tent on North Quad and won Signature Event of the Year with over 600 tickets sold and $4,000 raised for a local charity, Our Lady of the Road.
+New to Stanford in 2023 and originated by a group of Louisianan Griffins, Mardi Scraw has become North Quad’s celebration of Mardi Gras.
+What began as a Stanford-only event in the basement has blossomed into a campus-wide celebration.
+In the Spring of 2025, Mardi Scraw moved to a heated tent on North Quad and won Signature Event of the Year, with over 600 tickets sold and $4,000 raised for a local charity, Our Lady of the Road.

 Faith Traditions